Xbox Wireless Controller

-The Xbox Wireless Controller is the primary game controller for the Xbox One and Xbox Series X/S home video game consoles, also commercialized for its use in Windows-based PCs, and compatible with other operating systems such as macOS, Linux, iOS, and Android.
+The Xbox Wireless Controller is the primary game controller for Microsoft's Xbox One and Xbox Series X/S home video game consoles, as well as the official controller for use on Windows-based PCs; it is also compatible with other operating systems such as macOS, Linux, iOS and Android.
 The controller maintains the overall layout found in the Xbox 360 controller, but with various tweaks to its design, such as a revised shape, redesigned analog sticks, shoulder buttons, and triggers, along with new rumble motors within the triggers to allow for directional haptic feedback.

-It has had three revisions with several changes to the controller's design and functionality.
-Microsoft also markets the Elite Wireless Controller, a premium version geared towards professional gamers, including interchangeable parts and programmability features.
-In turn, each of the aforementioned variations has been offered in various color schemes, some featuring special designs tying into specific games.
+The controller has had three revisions, with several changes to its design and functionality.
+Microsoft also markets the Elite Wireless Controller, a premium version that includes interchangeable parts and programmability features.
+In turn, each of the aforementioned variations has been offered in various color schemes, with some featuring special designs tying into specific games.
 The Xbox Series X and Series S introduced an updated version of the controller, with further refinements to its shape and ergonomics.

 Layout

 The Xbox One controller retains roughly the same layout as the Xbox 360 controller, including four main face buttons, two shoulder bumpers, two analog triggers, two analog sticks and a digital D-pad.
-The "Start" and "Back" buttons are replaced by "Menu" and "View" buttons, while the Guide button now consists of a white backlit Xbox logo, and does not feature the "ring of light" that served as an indicator for the controller's assigned number (1 to 4).
+The Start and Back buttons are replaced by Menu and View buttons, while the Guide button, now officially called the Xbox button (whereas this was merely a common nickname for it on the Xbox 360 controller), consists of a white backlit Xbox logo, and does not feature the ring of light that served as an indicator for the controller's assigned number (1 to 4).